-We will place a temporary block on your credit card until the end of the claim period if AIG Life tell us your claim has been approved.
-During this period, you won't be able to use your credit card and all payments will be stopped.
+We will place a temporary block on your credit card until the end of the claim period if AIA Australia Limited tell us your claim has been approved.
+During this period, you won't be able to use your credit card, and all payments made using your credit card will be stopped.
 You will need to make alternative arrangements for your payments - we are not responsible for this.
+Interest will continue to apply in accordance with clause 16 ("How do we work out and charge interest?") of these Credit Card Terms.